Biennial 2019 –

 Feel me.
 Hear me.
 See me.

-The project honors, through contemporary music, one of the greatest artists of the XX and XXI century, Helena Almeida (1934-2018).
-Bringing together students from the three main Music universities of Lisbon, Porto and Braga, young composers create new works from the series of the same name by Helena Almeida.
+The project pays tribute, through contemporary music, to one of the greatest artists of the 20th and 21st centuries, Helena Almeida (1934-2018).
+Bringing together students from the Lisbon School of Music, the School of Music and Performing Arts (Porto), and the University of Minho (Braga), young composers create new works based on H. Almeida’s series of the same name.
 The result: a concert that brings together students from the three universities.

 28 April